echo 2097152 > /proc/sys/fs/file-max

 If you are using older Spirent test kit, you may need to set the following tunables to work around optimizations in their TCP stack:

 # echo 0 > /proc/sys/net/ipv4/tcp_timestamps

 # echo 0 > /proc/sys/net/ipv4/tcp_window_scaling

 [Note: See attachments for the above changes in an easy to run shell script]

 Interrupts (IRQs) are wake-up calls to the CPU when new network traffic arrives.
 The CPU is interrupted and diverted to handle the new network data.
 Most NIC drivers will buffer interrupts and distribute them as efficiently as possible.
 When running on a machine with multiple CPUs/cores, interrupts should be distributed across cores roughly evenly.
 Otherwise, one CPU can be the bottleneck in high network traffic.

 The general-purpose approach in Linux is to deploy irqbalance , which is a standard package on most major Linux distributions.
 Under extremely high interrupt load, you may see one or more ksoftirqd processes exhibiting high CPU usage.
 In this case, you should configure your network driver to use multiple interrupt queues (if supported) and then manually map those queues to one or more CPUs using SMP affinity.

 Modern network cards can maintain multiple receive queues.
 Packets within a particular TCP connection can be pinned to a single receive queue, and each queue has its own interrupt.
 You can map interrupts to CPU cores to control which core each packet is delivered to.
 This affinity delivers better performance by distributing traffic evenly across cores and by improving connection locality (a TCP connection is processed by a single core, improving CPU affinity).

 For optimal performance, you should:

-This document from the Linux Kernel Source Tree gives a good overview, and you should refer to the technical documentation provided by your network card vendor.
+You should also refer to the technical documentation provided by your network card vendor.